-The performance of each Chairperson shall be reviewed annually by the Dean of his or her college in consultation with the other Faculty members in the Chairperson's Department.
+The performance of each Chairperson shall be reviewed annually by the Dean of their college in consultation with the other Faculty members in the Chairperson's Department.
 The Dean shall submit a written annual report to the Vice President for Academic Affairs.

-The Chairperson shall be consulted on, and may make recommendations concerning appointments and promotions in his or her department.
+The Chairperson shall be consulted on, and may make recommendations concerning appointments and promotions in their department.

-The Chairperson shall submit annually a Departmental Strategic Plan outlining the departmental goals, objectives, and accomplishments to the President, to the Vice-President for Academic Affairs, and to the Dean of his or her college.
+The Chairperson shall submit annually a Departmental Strategic Plan outlining the departmental goals, objectives, and accomplishments to the President, to the Vice-President for Academic Affairs, and to the Dean of their college.